 For sure, opening a blog when the future opens is epistemologically hazardous.
 Every interpretation, today, is risky.
 If anything paves the way to ridicule one's ability to judge, then it's starting a blog when history begins.
 Yet, the intention here is not to say the truth but to talk about the necessary: change – towards the better.
 If the idea of a democratic public is to become of any substance beyond liberalist ideology again, then by grasping it now: even or especially with the danger of proving oneself a complete fool.
 When hope dawns, and when dire danger lurks ahead – when all extremes are possible –, shutting up is not a good idea.
 In this sense, welcome to our blog: the Broken Circle opens with some articles in times of Corona.

-This essay was written by Lukas Meisner, 2020.
+This essay was written by Lukas Meisner, spring 2020.